kazord/ubu-simplestrss/README.md

-# ubu-simplestrss
+# SimplestRSS

-A simple rss client for ubport
+simplest way to download and read rss